Opiuthereal/Opiuthereal/README.md

-## I am opiuthereal, nice to meet you !
 # 💫 About Me:
 🧠​ Computer science and design student at CY Tech / CY Ecole de Design<br>🎮 Passionate with vidéogames<br>🏋️‍♂️ I use this github to post little exercises I do in different languages<br>🧙 check my [itch](https://opiuthereal.itch.io/) profile where I train creating little games